WHY I SWITCHED TO THE WAHOO ELEMNT BOLT

 I don’t know about you, but I want to know my results well before I get to those apps.
 Like, right away.

 Here, the BOLT really excels.
-The completeness, organization, and presentation of the data is so much better on the BOLT than the 520.
+The completeness, organization, and presentation of the data are so much better on the BOLT than the 520.
 It’s also better than the results displays you can get on your Strava and TrainingPeaks phone apps.
 I hardly feel the need to dig into my TrainingPeaks computer program more than once a week.

 Here are a couple comparisons of the presentation of results (from different rides) including a couple to the far right with Zone details that are only available with the BOLT